-The above mentioned standards and interpretations issued by IASB but not yet recognized by FSC at the date of issuance of the Company's financial statements, the effective dates are determined by FSC.
-As the Company is still determining the potential influence of the standards and interpretations listed below, it is not practical to estimate their influence on the Company.
-All other standards and interpretations have no material influence.
+The abovementioned standards and interpretations issued by IASB but not yet endorsed by FSC at the date when the Company's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
+As the Company is still currently determining the potential impact of the standards and interpretations listed below, it is not practicable to estimate their impact on the Company at this point in time.
+All other standards and interpretations have no material impact on the Company.